Digital Storytellers Lab | Jewish Writers’ Initiative

-The Digital Storytellers Lab is a yearlong fellowship that gives digital-first storytellers the opportunity to develop, launch and grow original audio/visual media exploring Jewish themes for new media platforms.
-The program provides fellows with production funds, mentorship, and technical and subject-matter expertise to support the development and production of their projects.
-This is our second cohort.
-Applications are closed at this time.
+The Digital Storytellers Lab is a yearlong fellowship that gives Jewish storytellers the opportunity to develop, launch and grow projects exploring Jewish themes for new media platforms such as YouTube, Instagram, podcast networks and game platforms.
+The cohort-based program provides fellows with creative community, mentorship, technical expertise and funding to support their work.
+We have graduated two cohorts so far; read about our fellows here.

-The Lab seeks to elevate untold and lesser-known Jewish stories, or retell familiar stories in innovative ways and for new audiences.
-Working with each other, and with support from accomplished mentors from multiple media, the fellows participate in professional workshops, consultancies and Jewish educational experiences which together elevate the material.
+The Lab fellows tell untold and lesser-known Jewish stories, or familiar stories retold in innovative ways and for new audiences.
+Working with each other, and with support from accomplished mentors, they participate in professional workshops, consultancies and Jewish educational experiences that elevate the material.

 Program Specifics

-The program includes two intensive, in-person seminars, one in New York and one in Los Angeles, and regular Zoom meetings of the cohort.
+The program includes three intensive, in-person seminars, in New York, Los Angeles and Israel and regular Zoom meetings of the cohort.

 The Lab offers support in a non-exclusive relationship, affording fellows a set schedule and motivational milestones to develop their projects.
 Fellows own their projects, scripts and other materials.